pratik-bongale/Tindog/README.md

 Description:
 ------------
-- Tindog is a imitation of tinder for dogs.
+- Tindog is an imitation of tinder for dogs.
 - It is a single page application built using HTML, CSS and Bootstrap.
 - The web page has a `Home` section, `Download` section and a `Pricing` section.
 - It features: